Casa do Ludo

 The delightful town of Tavira is well worth exploring

 as it is considered by some to be the most charming town in the region.
 It is sited on two sides of the River Gilão and spanned by an elegant Roman bridge.
-As you wander around the narrow streets, take note of the portas de reixa, which are Arabic style lattice panelled doors.
-One of the claims to fame of the town is that it has some 40 churches!
+As you wander around the narrow streets, take note of the portas de reixa, which are Moorish style lattice panelled doors.

 Go to Lisbon!

 Yes, it is possible to do – the fast train from Faro will take you to the centre of the city within 3 hours, giving you time to use one of the City sightseeing bus tours, which have guided commentaries.
-You can jump on and off wherever you like, thus enabling you to explore the sights and attractions that interest you.
+You can jump on and off wherever you like, thus enabling you to explore the sights and attractions of this most captivating capital city.

 A delightful beauty spot to visit is Quatro Aguas